Turing Machines

 For the $k=2$ case, the numbers are $(4n+1)^{2n}$ and $(4(n+1))^{2n}$, respectively.

-A fun fact: This simplification does not change the computing power of the model.
+A fun fact: Changing the model of TMs from “in configuration $(q,\sigma)$ choose any one of the following action-move operations” (nondeterministic) to “in configuration $(q,\sigma)$ do this exact action-move” (deterministic) does not change the computing power of the model.
 Anything computed by a deterministic TM can be computed by a regular TM and vice versa.
+This may or may not be obvious to you.

 Online Simulators

 When writing a Turing machine to carry out a computation or decide a question, don’t just guess!
-There are a couple of online simulators out there, such as this one and this one, so you can check your work!
+There are a couple of online simulators out there, such as this one and this one and this one so you can check your work!
+Not surprisingly, they all employ different variations in the way machines are representing, but they’re all computationally equivalent.

 Exercise: Write your own simulator.